A05annex/HRVHS_SkyStone_Blocks/README.md

 * **AutoCalibrate** - is a driver controlled program to test and calibrate autonomous move/turn functions.

-  For your autonomous modes, calibrate **AutoCalibrate** for your robot, then start with a copy of **AutoCalibrate** and:
-  * change the opmode type from *TeleOp* to *Autonomous*
-  * remove the driver control loop from runOpMode and replace this with your autonomous program.

   The autonomous move/turn methods are:
   * **move with inches, degrees** - move the specified distance (inches) in the specified direction (degrees) without changing the heading of the robot.
 A direct of 0&deg; is straight ahead; 90&deg; is to the right; -90&deg; is to the left.
     The distance may be negative.
   * **rotate with degrees** - turn the specified number of degrees, positive is clockwise.

+  For your autonomous modes, calibrate **AutoCalibrate** for your robot (see notes below), then start with a copy of **AutoCalibrate** and:
+  * change the opmode type from *TeleOp* to *Autonomous*
+  * remove the driver control loop from runOpMode and replace this with your autonomous program.
+Your autonomous programs will probably use the **move with inches, degrees** and **rotate with degrees** to position the robot; and add methods to control lifters, grabbers, sensors, etc.

   **Calibrating your robot**: